Ruud14/SecurityCamera/README.md

 It is different from version 2 because here the recording (after movement is detected) takes place on the Raspberry pi itself instead of on the server.
 The movement is detected on the server side and the server then sends a message to the camera to start the recording.
 After the recording is done the recording is sent to the server.
-**The main advantage here is that the fps of the recording isn't affected by the internet speed.**
+**The main advantages here are that the fps of the recording isn't affected by the internet speed and that it records frames that happen before there the motion was detected.
+So the action causing the camera to record will always be visible in the recording.**

 **How to use:**
 - Get yourself a Raspberry pi and a camera module.